 Council adopted a Revenue and Rating Plan on 23 June 2021 with a view to reviewing this plan prior to the next budget cycle.
+The plan was presented again on 8 December 2021 and adopted for a further year (2022/23) with it returning for consideration prior to the 2023/24 financial year.
 The main purpose behind this was a change in rating policy for the 2021/22 financial year which was different to the model which had been used since amalgamation in 1994.
-Council want to review the impact of this change before committing to this model further.
+Allowing the Plan to proceed for a further year allowed for data to be comparable between years.